Oil & gas production

-The objective of production management is to remain in control of oil & gas production and its associated processes so as to meet the quantity and quality requirements of the client oil company.
+The objective of production management is to control oil & gas production and its associated processes in accordance with the quantity and quality requirements of our clients.

-The oil received from a subsea oil and gas field is not immediately ready for the refinery, as it always comes with water, gas etc. This is why a processing installation is essential.
+The oil received from a subsea oil and gas field is not immediately ready for the refinery, as it always comes with water, gas, etc. This is why a process installation is essential.

 An FPSO is equipped with hydrocarbon processing equipment for separation and treatment of crude oil, water and gases that arrive on board from sub-sea oil well reservoirs via flexible pipelines.
 The separation process is a fundamental part of all hydrocarbon production.
-The aim for operators is to produce oil free from gas and water, remove all liquids from gas, and discharge produced water overboard within the environmental limits.
-Alternatively, water may be injected to the reservoirs.
+The aim for operators is to produce oil free from gas and water, remove all liquids from gas, and discharge produced water overboard well within the environmental limits.
+Alternatively, water maybe injected into the reservoirs.

 Treated oil is transferred to cargo tanks in the FPSO ship’s hull.
 Treated gas is either re-injected back into the reservoirs or exported through a pipeline to shore.